 We paid 1080 pesos (US$275) for a week, plus an additional 24 pesos a day to reduce our insurance liability from 3000 to 1500 pesos.
 Our daily mileage allowance was 200km and this was plenty.

 It’s expensive but worth it for the freedom we had.
 We met someone in Cafayate who was frustrated with the tour he was on – although it was quite cheap it was very rushed and he would have liked to spend more time in Cafayate meandering around the bodegas.

 Our rental company had a free map of Salta and the surrounding areas that was sufficient for the trip, or you could head to the tourist office and pick one up there.

-Relive our trip vicariously through our map and the photos from our trip, but if you get a chance to explore northwest Argentina we highly recommend renting a car and taking your time because it’s a truly stunning and unique part of the world.
+If you get a chance to explore northwest Argentina we highly recommend renting a car and taking your time because it’s a truly stunning and unique part of the world.